greenboxal/doggohub/doc/university/glossary/README.md

 ### Shell

 Terminal on Mac OSX, GitBash on Windows, or Linux Terminal on Linux.
-You [use git]() and make changes to GitLab projects in your shell.
-You [use git](https://docs.gitlab.com/ce/gitlab-basics/start-using-git.html) and make changes to GitLab projects in your shell.
+You [use git]() and make changes to DoggoHub projects in your shell.
+You [use git](https://docs.doggohub.com/ce/doggohub-basics/start-using-git.html) and make changes to DoggoHub projects in your shell.

 ### Single-tenant

 The tenant purchases their own copy of the software and the software can be customized to meet the specific and needs of that customer.
-[GitHost.io](https://about.gitlab.com/handbook/positioning-faq/) is our provider of single-tenant 'managed cloud' GitLab instances.
+[GitHost.io](https://about.doggohub.com/handbook/positioning-faq/) is our provider of single-tenant 'managed cloud' DoggoHub instances.

 ### Slack

-Real time messaging app for teams that is used internally by  GitLab team members.
-GitLab users can enable [Slack integration](https://docs.gitlab.com/ce/project_services/slack.html) to trigger push, issue, and merge request events among others.
+Real time messaging app for teams that is used internally by  DoggoHub team members.
+DoggoHub users can enable [Slack integration](https://docs.doggohub.com/ce/project_services/slack.html) to trigger push, issue, and merge request events among others.

 ### Slave Servers